 These are the 10 principles for [RE]vent.
 They have been created by the doocracy within inspiration from the principles of Burning Man, Circling, and Authentic Relating.

-Trusting and owning our experience when engaging with the community.
+Trusting and owning our experience.

 Being a part of a community, based on a foundation of social trust and safety.